 The Wisconsin Hepatitis C Program is the lead agency in Wisconsin responsible for coordinating the state's public health activities related to the prevention, detection, and treatment of hepatitis C.

-…more than half of the people infected with hepatitis C were born between 1945 and 1965.
+More than half of those infected with hepatitis C were born between 1945 and 1965.

 Fact Sheet -- Hepatitis C in Wisconsin: Focus on Baby Boomers (PDF, 590 KB)

-…people who have ever injected drugs, even one time long ago, are at higher risk for having hepatitis C.
+People who have ever injected drugs, even once long ago, are at higher risk for having hepatitis C.

 Fact Sheet -- Hepatitis C in Wisconsin: Focus on Young People who Inject Drugs (PDF, 520 KB)

-As part of Hepatitis Awareness Month, stay healthy and take a self-assessment to see if you should get tested for hepatitis C…
+Stay healthy and take a self-assessment to see if you should get tested for hepatitis C.

 For more information, see the following: